 ADS use an external welding coordinator who provide welder training and certify welders to national and international welder qualification codes.
-These regularly assess our team and provide certifications (the next assessment being a week following the time of writing this article, where several team members are being assessed on the welding of S355 mild steel).
+These regularly assess our team and provide certifications.

 We currently have a team of coded welders and longstanding relationships with suppliers who are proficient in the welding of mild steel, stainless steel and aluminium, among other materials.

 ADS Laser Cutting is the Premier Metal Laser Cutting, Folding, Fabrication, Finishing and Assembly in the UK.
 Providing Bespoke to Volume Solutions.